partofaplan/cafe-lean/README.md

 - Create a JSON key and add these GitHub secrets in your repo:
   - `GCP_PROJECT_ID`, `GCP_REGION`, `GCP_SERVICE` (e.g., `cafe-lean`), `GCP_SA_KEY` (the JSON key content)
 - On push to `main`, `.github/workflows/deploy-cloudrun.yml` builds and deploys.
+ - If you prefer deploying a pre-built Docker Hub image in CI, you can modify the workflow to skip the build and just run `gcloud run deploy ... --image docker.io/partofaplan/cafe-lean:<tag>`.

 Custom domain:
 - Cloud Run → Custom Domains to map your domain to the service; or keep the default run.app URL.